E-E–A–T stands for “Experience, Expertise, Authoritativeness, Trustworthiness.

 - A medical health page listing symptoms for a rare disease

-High-ranking YMYL pages will show a high level of E-A-T. That’s because the safer a user feels while visiting a page, and the more the content meets their search query, the more it will meet the needs of E-A-T. Sites that are genuinely offering helpful advice or a solution to a problem will meet these needs more readily than sites that try to game Google’s system.
+High-ranking YMYL pages will show a high level of E-E-A-T. That’s because the safer a user feels while visiting a page, and the more the content meets their search query, the more it will meet the needs of E-A-T. Sites genuinely offering helpful advice or a solution to a problem will meet these needs more readily than sites that try to game Google’s system.

-So your site will only be as useful as what you put into it.
-Since E-A-T on both the page-level and site-level, you need to make sure every part of your website is trying to meet Google’s requirements.
+So, your site will only be as valuable as what you put into it.
+Since E-E-A-T is on both the page and site levels, you need to ensure every part of your website is trying to meet Google’s requirements.
 And if your pages qualify as YMYL pages, this is even more important.

 But don’t just take our word for it.
-Google says that a page or site found lacking in E-A-T is a “sufficient reason to give a page a Low-quality rating.”
-So if you aren’t an expert, an authority, or trustworthy, your site page could be considered low quality.
+Google says a page or site lacking in E-E-A-T is a “sufficient reason to give a page a Low-quality rating.”
+So if you aren’t an expert, provide a good user experience, are an authority in your field, or are trustworthy, your site page could be considered low quality.

-You have to craft engaging, useful, and accurate content.
-And you have to use E-A-T to meet the needs of both quality raters and actual users.
+You have to craft engaging, helpful, and accurate content.
+And you have to use E-E-A-T to meet the needs of both quality raters and actual users.
 Do that, and you’re doing what Google wants.

-Be sure to keep this page bookmarked – you never know when you may need a reminder to implement E-A-T correctly.
+Keep this page bookmarked – you never know when you need a reminder to implement E-E-A-T correctly.